stnolting/neorv32/README.md

 ### Non-RISC-V-Compliant Issues

+* CPU and Processor are BIG-ENDIAN, but this is should be no problem as the external memory bus interface provides big- and little-endian configuration
 * `misa` CSR is read-only - no dynamic enabling/disabling of synthesized CPU extensions during runtime; for compatibility: write accesses (in m-mode) are ignored and do not cause an exception
 * The physical memory protection (**PMP**) only supports `NAPOT` mode, a minimal granularity of 8 bytes and only up to 8 regions
 * The `A` extension only implements `lr.w` and `sc.w` instructions yet.
 However, these instructions are sufficient to emulate all further AMO operations